LabZDjee/ads1115-config/README.md

 - `symbolFromValueFunctions`: a low level object which contains a set of functions which essentially is essentially the reciprocal of `maps`.
 Example: `configReg.inputMultiplexer(4)` gives `"in0gnd"`
 - `checkObject`: a function which verifies if an object is a _configuration object_, that is an object with only configuration fields as keys
 - `defaultConfiguration`: default _configuration object_
-- `buildConfigRegister`: a function which takes a _configuration object_ and returns two bytes to be serialized
+- `build`: a function which takes a _configuration object_ and returns two bytes to be serialized
 - `splitAsValues`: a function which takes two bytes representing a configuration register as read on the I2c bus and returns a _configuration object_ with values in a _numeric_ form
 - `splitAsSymbols`: a function which takes two bytes representing a configuration register as read on the I2c bus and returns a _configuration object_ with values in a _symbolic_ form
 - `alterObject`: a function which takes a list of _symbols_ and alters a _configuration object_